leafo/pgmoon/README.md

 ![test](https://github.com/leafo/pgmoon/workflows/test/badge.svg)

+> **Note!** Are you using the latest version of OpenResty?
+You must update to
+> pgmoon 1.12 or above, due to a change in Lua pattern compatibility, any query
+> that returns affected number of rows will return the expected value.

 pgmoon is a PostgreSQL client library written in pure Lua (MoonScript).

 pgmoon was originally designed for use in [OpenResty][5] to take advantage of